• Home

 Novice Eligibility

-Please note that in order to compete in any division labeled, "novice," a student or students must be the first year of high school debate.
+• Please note that in order to compete in any division labeled, "novice," a student must be in the first year of high school debate.
 If a team has previously won the Novice Division of a Tournament of Champions qualifying tournament, they must enter the Varsity division.

 Recommendations for Online Divisions